DrozmotiX/ioBroker.tado/README.md

 [![NPM](https://nodei.co/npm/iobroker.tado.png?downloads=true)](https://nodei.co/npm/iobroker.tado/)

+## Login no longer working?
+Due to a new authorization method from Tado, which is mandatory by March 21st (see #954), the authentification method was switched from UserId and Password to Token.
+Therefore you have to upgrade to version 0.7.0 or later!
+After the update go to the adapter's config page and follow the process with the Buttons "step 1" and "step 2".

 ## tado adapter for ioBroker
 Tado° (https://www.tado.com) is the expert in smart heating and energy management for your home, designed and developed in Germany.
 Save energy and cut costs for good with us – enjoy a cosy and sustainable home.